Search documentation...

 • Port: The port number of your Trino coordinator server.

-• (Optional) Default schema: This specifies the schema that will be used when Hightouch executes queries in Trino.
+• (Optional) Default catalog: This specifies the catalog that will be used when Hightouch executes queries in Trino.

 • Engine: Select whether to use the Trino or Presto engine to execute queries.